Sbali11/Nooks/README.md

 -----

-### [Optional] Create a Digital Ocean Cluster
+### [Optional] Create a Digital Ocean Instance
-The code in this repository is already structured to run on Digital Ocean.
-To run the code on digital ocean, create a new "App", link the app to your github repository(or upload code manually).
+The code in this repository is already structured to run on Digital Ocean(https://www.digitalocean.com/).
+To run the code on digital ocean, create a new "App", link the app to your github repository(or upload your code manually).
 After the app has been created, go to settings and edit the App-level environment variables to include the values stored in your .env file.
 Make sure you don't include any double quotes to indicate strings here-they would automatically be loaded as the correct values in the python file.

 Note: If you're using the conda environment and made some changes to the environment - you can update requirements.txt by running the following command in the conda environment, this allows the code to run in the Digital Ocean Interface
 ```